avast/retdec/README.md

 * `unpackertool` - plugin-based unpacker (installed as `retdec-unpacker`).

 This repository contains the following scripts:
-* `retdec-decompiler.sh` - the main decompilation script binding it all together.
+* `retdec-decompiler.py` - the main decompilation script binding it all together.
 This is the tool to use for full binary-to-C decompilations.
-* Support scripts used by `retdec-decompiler.sh`:
+* Support scripts used by `retdec-decompiler.py`:
   * `retdec-color-c.py` - decorates output C sources with IDA color tags - syntax highlighting for IDA.
-  * `retdec-config.sh` - decompiler's configuration file.
+  * `retdec-config.py` - decompiler's configuration file.
-  * `retdec-archive-decompiler.sh` - decompiles objects in the given AR archive.
+  * `retdec-archive-decompiler.py` - decompiles objects in the given AR archive.
-  * `retdec-fileinfo.sh` - a Fileinfo tool wrapper.
+  * `retdec-fileinfo.py` - a Fileinfo tool wrapper.
-  * `retdec-signature-from-library-creator.sh` - extracts function signatures from the given library.
+  * `retdec-signature-from-library-creator.py` - extracts function signatures from the given library.
-  * `retdec-unpacker.sh` - tries to unpack the given executable file by using any of the supported unpackers.
+  * `retdec-unpacker.py` - tries to unpack the given executable file by using any of the supported unpackers.
-  * `retdec-utils.sh` - a collection of bash utilities.
+  * `retdec-utils.py` - a collection of Python utilities.
-* `retdec-tests-runner.sh` - run all tests in the unit test directory.
+* `retdec-tests-runner.py` - run all tests in the unit test directory.
 * `type_extractor`

 ## Related Repositories